milankarman/FastStronghold/README.md

 > *I encountered a different issue*
 >
 > Please see this repositories issues page and if your issue isn't in there already, make a new one.
 Thank you.

-## Download/Installation
+## Download & Installation

-To be done
+To be added